Learning to Relax workshops

 The diagnosis and treatment of cancer is demanding not only on those diagnosed, but also for their family and friends.
 Routines are interrupted, and people often say they feel like they are on a roller coaster ride of appointments, tests and treatment schedules.
 Finding strategies which can help with relaxation and that do not require a lot of time can be helpful.

 The program is for people who have had a diagnosis of cancer, their family and friends, who want to introduce relaxation into their daily life.
 Many people dealing with cancer have said that learning ways to manage stress, such as practicing relaxation, has helped them cope.
 These relaxation skills have also been useful for managing other stressful situations such as work and the challenges of daily life.

 What does the workshop involve?

-The two hour workshop helps participants understand and explore their individual stress responses and then introduces a range of exercises to bring about the relaxation response.
+The two-and-a-half-hour workshop helps participants understand and explore their individual stress responses and then introduces a range of exercises to bring about the relaxation response.
 Participants are supported in developing a personal plan to incorporate regular periods of relaxation into their daily routines.

 What are the benefits?

 Evidence supports the benefits of relaxation in reducing anxiety, and in assisting people to cope with the challenges they are facing.